 - Achieving and maintaining a required Cumulative Grade Point Average (CGPA) of 2.0 for undergraduate students and 3.0 for graduate students. - 2.
 Completing a minimum of 67% of courses attempted per term. - 3.
-Completion of a program in no more than 150% of the set program length.
-Please note that F-1 students must complete 100% of the set program length.
+Completion of a program within 100% of the approved set program length.

-At the end of each mandatory trimester, any student who fails to meet SAP is subject to the following:
+At the end of each mandatory semester, any student who fails to meet SAP is subject to the following:

-If a student fails to maintain SAP, the student will be placed on Academic Probation.
-The student will be advised and may be required to meet with an academic adviser in person.
-Failure to meet with an adviser may result in being administratively withdrawn from the program.
+- If a student fails to maintain SAP, the student will be placed on Academic Probation.

-- 2. If a student fails to maintain SAP for a second consecutive mandatory trimester, the student stays on Academic Probation.
 The student will be advised and will be required to meet with an academic adviser in person.
-Failure to fulfill the conditions of her/his Academic Probation may result in being administratively withdrawn from the program.
-Failure to meet with an adviser may result in being administratively withdrawn from the program. - 3.
-If a student fails to maintain SAP for a third consecutive mandatory trimester, the student may be administratively withdrawn from the program.
+Failure to meet with an adviser will result in being administratively withdrawn from the program. - 2.
+If a student fails to maintain SAP for a second consecutive mandatory semester, the student stays on Academic Probation.
+The student will be advised and will be required to meet with an academic adviser in person.
+Failure to fulfill the conditions of her/his Academic Probation will result in being administratively withdrawn from the program.
+Failure to meet with an adviser will result in being administratively withdrawn from the program. - If a student fails to maintain SAP for a third consecutive mandatory semester, the student will be administratively withdrawn from the program.

-Students who are administratively withdrawn from the program due to failure to maintain SAP may petition for academic re-eligibility by seeking counsel with the Chief Academic Officer or Director.
-The student must be able to demonstrate that the circumstance(s) that caused the inability to meet the satisfactory academic progress requirements have been resolved or no longer exists.
+Students who are at risk of being administratively withdrawn or who have already been administratively withdrawn from the program due to failure to maintain SAP may petition for academic re-eligibility by seeking counsel with the Chief Academic Officer or Director.
+The student must be able to demonstrate that the circumstance(s) that caused the inability to meet the Satisfactory Academic Progress requirements has been resolved or no longer exists.
 This is handled on a case-by-case basis.